Omkarkadam/word_guess/README.md

 # word_guess

-It is word guess game built with help of python
+It is word guess game built with help of html,css,javascript.